-Students help answer questions about the tax filing process and complete all the work on the computer, using IRS-approved TaxWise e-file returns.
-Barnes explains, “This saves VITA customers a lot of fees they would otherwise have to pay if either going to a commercial tax preparer or using their own web connecting tax software package that they purchased on their own.”
+Students will help answer questions about the tax filing process and complete all the work on computer, using IRS-approved TaxWise e-file returns.
+Barnes explains, "This saves VITA customers a lot of fees they would otherwise have to pay if either going to a commercial tax preparer or using their own web-connecting tax software package that they purchased on their own."

-The students are prepared to file returns that are standard and fairly simple, on the state and federal level, and for every state.
-“Choosing this service by students as the method for filing your taxes will save you money,” Barnes states.
+The students are prepared and capable of filing returns that are standard and fairly simple, on the state and federal level, and for every state.
+"Choosing this service by students as the method for filing your taxes will save you money," Barnes states.